Nirvana (British band): 1966–1971: Early years

-1985–present
+1985–1994

-The duo reunited in 1985, touring Europe and releasing a compilation album Black Flower (Bam-Caruso, 1987) which contained some new material.
-(Black Flower had been the original planned title of their third album).
-In the 1990s two further albums were released.
-Secret Theatre 1994 compiled rare tracks and demos, while Orange and Blue 1996 contained previously unreleased material including a flower-power cover of the song "Lithium" originally recorded by the Seattle grunge band of the same name, Nirvana.
+The duo reunited in 1985, touring Europe and releasing a compilation album, Black Flower (Bam-Caruso, 1987).
+(Black Flower had been the original planned title of their third album.)
+In the 1990s, two further albums were released.
+Secret Theatre (1994) and Orange and Blue (1996), which contained previously unreleased material, including a flower-power cover of the song "Lithium" originally recorded by the Seattle grunge band of the same name, Nirvana.
 According to the band's official website, this was intended as part of a tongue-in-cheek album called Nirvana Sings Nirvana that was aborted when lead singer Kurt Cobain died.
 When the recording was presented on the Orange and Blue album, Campbell-Lyons's liner notes treated it seriously and with allusion to Heathcliff from Wuthering Heights.
-Also according to the website, the band still wanted to open for Hole even after Cobain's death.
+Also, according to the website, the band still wanted to open for Hole even after Cobain's death.

 The original group filed a lawsuit in California against the Seattle grunge band in 1992.
 The matter was settled out of court on undisclosed terms that apparently allowed both bands to continue using the name and issuing new recordings without any packaging disclaimers or caveats to distinguish one Nirvana from the other.
-Music writer Everett True has claimed that Cobain's record label paid $100,000 to the original Nirvana to permit Cobain's band continued use of the name.
+Music writer Everett True has claimed that Cobain's record label, Geffen, paid $100,000 to the 1960s band to permit the 1990s band's continued use of the name.

 In 1999, they released a three-disc CD anthology titled Chemistry, including twelve previously unreleased tracks and some new material.
-Their first three albums were reissued on CD by Universal Records in 2003 and received critical acclaim.
+Their first three albums were reissued on CD by Universal Records in 2003.
 In 2005, Universal (Japan) reissued Local Anaesthetic and Songs of Love And Praise.
 In 2018, a new album was released on the Island label Rainbow Chaser: The 60s Recordings (The Island Years), which featured the first two albums in a double CD package, featuring 52 tracks with 27 previously unreleased outtakes, demos and alternative versions.